 Project managers often lean toward the mechanical processes of change, concentrating their efforts on project structure, strategy, and technical implementation.

-However, doing so underestimates the impact of the human-side: people who are impacted by change in turn impact change success.
+However, doing so underestimates the impact of the human side: people who are impacted by the change, in turn, impact change success.